Mold-A-Rama: History

 American inventor John H. "Tike" Miller is credited with conceiving a free-standing plastic-molding machine in the 1950s.
 He licensed his mold-making patent and related technology to the Automatic Retailers Of America (Aramark), which operated Mold-A-Rama machines as a subsidiary company through 1969.
 Aramark divested all machines and service locations by 1972 because of the high cost of the equipment.
 As of 2010, two US companies own and operate Mold-A-Rama machines: the William A. Jones Company in Illinois and Replication Devices in Florida.
-As of November 2015, there are 124 machines in a total of eight different states.
+As of November 2015, there are 124 machines in eight states.